Solana For Vue Developers

 Wallets

 A wallet stores keys and signs transactions.
 Browser extension wallets include Phantom, Solflare, and Backpack.
 Android native mobile wallets can connect through Solana Mobile Wallet Adapter on supported Android Chrome runtimes.
+Phantom, Solflare, and Backpack can also connect from iOS browsers through wallet-specific universal links.

 Transactions And Signing